Bert-Bitcoin/Bitcoin.com-React-CL/AI_CONSUMPTION_GUIDE.md

 2.  **Theme-Agnostic**: All components must support Light and Dark modes automatically via semantic color tokens (e.g., `bg-surface`, `text-text-primary`).
 3.  **Strict Typography**: Font choices are semantic.
 Headings have specific fonts and casing rules; Numbers have their own font.
 4.  **Composition**: Build complex UIs by composing existing atoms (Buttons, Inputs, Icons) rather than rebuilding them.
+5.  **Lists Use ListItem**: For list-style UIs, prefer the existing `ListItem` component and tweak via its props/options instead of creating bespoke list row markup.

 ---